Patients and families

 Coming to a Speech Pathology appointment

-If you are coming to a Speech Pathology appointment at the RCH for communication you should make sure that you bring any communication devices that your child normally uses.
+If you are coming to a Speech Pathology appointment at the RCH for communication, please bring any communication devices or supports your child normally uses.

 Speech Pathology appointments may take place in different parts of the hospital so please refer to your appointment letter to check where you need to go and when you need to arrive.